Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 What causes atypical depression?
 The exact cause of atypical depression is unknown, but there are a few theories.
 The causes of depression are likely similar for different subtypes of depression — a mixture of genetic and environmental factors.

-A 2017 reviewTrusted Source notes the following specific differences that might contribute to atypical depression:
+A 2017 review notes the following specific differences that might contribute to atypical depression:

 Differences in the stress response system.
 The stress response system, called the hypothalamic–pituitary–adrenal (HPA) axis, may act differently in depression with atypical vs. melancholic features.
 It appears to be overactive in those with melancholic depression, and underactive in those with atypical depression.
 Inflammatory markers.
 Inflammation appears to be much greater in people with atypical depression compared to other forms of depression and healthy controls.
 Atypical depression also has different inflammation patterns than melancholy depression.